Operations on spectral partition Lie algebras and TAQ cohomology: Operations on mod TAQ cohomology

 for $p=2$.
 For $p>2$ we have

 for all $2j>-|x|+1$, as well as

-when the degree of $x$ is odd and $2j=-|x|+1$, where the bracket term sums over all nondecreasing sequences $I=(0\leq i_1\leq i_2\leq\ldots\leq i_p)$ with $i_1+i_2+\cdots+i_p=n$ for $p>2$. \end{proposition} Recall that $\lambda_{|x|}$ is the unit by which bottom operation on an odd degree class $x$ differs from the restriction $x^{[p]}$ on $x$, cf. \Cref{restricted}. \begin{remark} Note that the commuting relations between the Steenrod operations and the TAQ cohomology operations $R^i$ coincide with the Adem relations for Steenrod algebras, thereby reinforcing the heuristics that the operations $R^i$ are extended Steenrod operations. \end{remark}
+when the degree of $x$ is odd and $2j=-|x|+1$, where the bracket term sums over all nondecreasing sequences $I=(0\leq i_1\leq i_2\leq\ldots\leq i_p)$ with $i_1+i_2+\cdots+i_p=n$ for $p>2$. \end{proposition} Recall that $\lambda_{|x|}$ is the unit by which bottom operation on an odd degree class $x$ differs from the restriction $x^{\{p\}}$ on $x$, cf. \Cref{restricted}. \begin{remark} Note that the commuting relations between the Steenrod operations and the TAQ cohomology operations $R^i$ coincide with the Adem relations for Steenrod algebras, thereby reinforcing the heuristics that the operations $R^i$ are extended Steenrod operations. \end{remark}

+\begin{proof}[Proof of Proposition 6.2] We will derive the commuting relations from the $E^2$-page of the dual bar spectral sequence on a single cohomology class in degree $j$.
+Since free functors preserve colimits, it follows from the limiting case of Proposition \ref{Einfty} and \ref{Einftyodd} that the dual bar spectral sequence converging to

-\begin{proof}[Proof of Proposition 6.2] Since the operations $R^i= (Q^{i-1})^*$ come from the linear dual of the Dyer-Lashof operations $Q^{i-1}$, the Steenrod operations commute with $R^i$ via the Nishida relations on cohomology.
+collapses on the $E^2$-page with Note that the Steenrod operations are the linear dual of the Dyer-Lashof operations \cite{Einfinity}, which satisfy the Cartan formula with respect to the polynomial product (\Cref{def: polyR}).
+Since the generator of the shifted Lie bracket on the $E^2$-page is represented by the linear dual of the polynomial product on the $E^1$-page, it commutes with the Steenrod operations via the Cartan formula.
+On the other hand, the operations $R^i= (Q^{i-1})^*$ come from the linear dual of the Dyer-Lashof operations $Q^{i-1}$, so the Steenrod operations commute with $R^i$ via the Nishida relations on cohomology.
 When $p=2$ the relations are worked out explicitly, for example, by Miller in \cite{nishida}.
 The Nishida relations for applying a Steenrod operation to the bottom operation on $x$ involves an extra bracket term because the bottom operation is the restriction on $x$.

 For $p>2$, the Nishida relations on cohomology can be read off from Theorem 3 and its corollary in Nishida's original paper \cite{nishidaodd}: